Dialectal Layers in West Iranian: a Hierarchical Dirichlet Process Approach to Linguistic Relationships: Mixed Membership Models

 LDA requires practitioners to provide a specification a priori of the total number of topics assumed.
 It is often unreasonable to assume that an exhaustive list of possible topics has been drawn up.
 LDA has a non-parametric extension, the {\sc Hierarchical Dirichlet Process} \citep[HDP,][]{Tehetal2005,Tehetal2006}, which allows for a potentially infinite number of topics.
 Over the course of the inference procedure, the model will return the number of topics which best explain the data.

-We wish to extend the HDP model to the problem of admixture in the vocabularies of Iranian languages.
+I wish to extend the HDP model to the problem of admixture in the vocabularies of Iranian languages.
 By aggregating the patterns of variation in reflexes of a number of Proto-Iranian etyma, we may be able to identify components in the lexicon of each language which conceivably can be explained via historical language contact.
-We assume that there exists a countably infinite set of areal components which underlie the variation reflected synchronically in West Iranian languages, and that we can recover their associations with variants and representation within languages.
+I assume that there exists a set of areal components which underlie the variation reflected synchronically in West Iranian languages, and that we can recover their associations with variants and representation within languages.

 An advantage of Bayesian models of this sort over classical methods for categorical data analysis is that they are generally robust to uneven or missing data --- this is critical, given the patchy coverage for some Iranian languages.
 At the same time, mixed-membership models can potentially be sensitive to skews in data coverage.
-If a large number of features bearing on a particular isogloss are well attested in the data, but others are not, the algorithm used to infer component distributions may learn a distribution based on the former, even when the latter are highly relevant (but under-attested).\footnote{A general practice is to remove uninformative and redundant features as well.} For this reason, we have taken pains to cast a wide net in our selection of features whilst maintaining parity in terms of the number of data points pertaining to each feature.
+If a large number of features bearing on a particular isogloss are well attested in the data, but others are not, the algorithm used to infer component distributions may learn a distribution based on the former, even when the latter are highly relevant (but under-attested).\footnote{A general practice is to remove uninformative and redundant features as well.} For this reason, I have taken pains to cast a wide net in the selection of features whilst maintaining parity in terms of the number of data points pertaining to each feature.